home-assistant/home-assistant.io/source/_integrations/econet.markdown

 ### Binary Sensor

 The EcoNet Binary Sensor platform lets you view binary states of sensors associated with your EcoNet thermostat or water heater.
-For example, if the device is curently running.
+For example, if the device is currently running.

 ### Climate

 The EcoNet Climate platform lets you control your EcoNet thermostat.
-Multi zone HVAC systems will have 1 Climate entity per zone.
+Multi-zone HVAC systems will have 1 Climate entity per zone.

 ### Sensor